Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Dual Process Learning with Temporary Forgetting

 \section{Dual Process Learning with Temporary Forgetting}

-While active learning successfully induces a structural ICL strategy, our model loses the ability to memorize information in its embeddings.
+While active forgetting successfully induces a structural ICL strategy, our model loses the ability to memorize information in its embeddings.
 This is detrimental in a variety of cases, such as when in-context information is insufficient to generate an appropriate response.
-An optimal model would encode a \textit{dual process strategy}: maintaining a structural ICL solution while also memorizing useful linguistic properties \citep{chan2022data}.
-We modify the paradigm of active forgetting to attempt to induce a bias for structural in-context strategies in the tail of the distribution while preserving the in-weights solutions for frequently-observed tokens.
+An optimal model would encode a \textit{dual process strategy}: maintaining a structural ICL solution while also memorizing useful linguistic properties. \paragraph{Temporary Forgetting} We modify the paradigm of active forgetting in order to induce a bias for structural in-context strategies for the tail of the distribution while preserving in-weights strategies for frequently-observed tokens.
 We introduce \textbf{temporary forgetting}, where we perform active forgetting every $k$ steps for the first $N$ steps ($N>>k$) of training.
-After this point, we allow the embedding matrix to train as normal.
+After this point, we allow the embedding matrix to train normally.
+As a baseline, we compare to \cite{singh2023transient}'s solution to conditional ICL transience, $L_2$ regularization.
+Crucially, we wish to understand whether $L_2$ regularization helps maintain \textit{structural} ICL, which was not tested in the original work.

-We find that by varying $N$, we can vary the model's dependence on in-weights information on frequently seen tokens while maintaining structural ICL performance as displayed in Figure~\ref{fig:control_sf}.
-If $N$ is too large, this training procedure mimics the behavior of active forgetting, eliminating in-weights solutions in favor of structural in-context solutions.
-Additionally, if $N$ is too small, the training only \textit{sometimes} maintains structural ICL performance; note, however, that this seems to be an all-or-nothing effect.
-The sweet spot for $N$ depends on the skew of the distribution.
-We show that in the $\alpha=1.5$ case, we can specifically control the preference for an in-weights strategy over an in-context strategy on observed tokens by modifying $N$ (See Figure~\ref{fig:control_sf}).
-In general, by manipulating the $k$ we reset the embeddings and $N$, we can calibrate the relative strength of in-context vs. in-weights strategies.
+\paragraph{Results} We study a highly skewed distribution, with parameters $v=10000,\varepsilon=0.10, \alpha=1.5$.
+We find that by varying $N$, we can vary the model's dependence on in-weights information for frequently seen tokens while maintaining structural ICL performance (See Figure~\ref{fig:task_figures}, Bottom Right).
+At the extremes, setting $N$ to be very large mimics the behavior of active forgetting and setting $N$ to be small only \textit{sometimes} maintains structural ICL performance.
+We can control the preference for IWL versus ICL on observed tokens by modifying $N$.